 Oregon Music Hall of Fame inductees Louis "King Louie" Pain and soulful saxophonist Renato Caranto (Merle Haggard, Esperanza Spalding) have been musical partners for over two decades now.
 Whether working in big venues or small, in large groups or as a duo, the chemistry between these two world-class musicians is unmatched.
 They simply love playing together, and audiences love watching and listening to them!

-The two first teamed up as seminal members of the Mel Brown B-3 Organ Group when that band, dubbed “Jimmy Mak’s signature group” by The Oregonian, began its 20-year run on Thursdays at Jimmy Mak’s in 1997.
-(The Mel Brown unit, still featuring Louis & Renato, now holds forth at the Jack London Revue).
+The two first teamed up as seminal members of the Mel Brown B-3 Organ Group when that band, dubbed “Jimmy Mak’s signature group” by The Oregonian, began its 20-year run on Thursdays at Portland Oregon’s Jimmy Mak’s in 1997.
+(Prior to the COVID-19 pandemic, that Mel Brown unit--still featuring Louis & Renato--was continuing the Thursday night tradition at the Jack London Revue).

 Along the way, Louis and Renato have played countless other gigs together: at Jimmy Mak’s, the Safeway Waterfront Blues Festival, and elsewhere throughout the Northwest.
 They've also performed on ten critically acclaimed CDs together, with the last three--released on Louis' Shoug Records label--being honored by Downbeat magazine as among the "Best Albums of the Year" (for 2016, 2018, and 2019).

 In November 2019, Louis & Renato played a series of gigs in Hawaii—on the Big Island and Oahu—including a set at the East Hawaii Jazz and Blues Festival.
 They were such a hit that they were invited back to the islands for another mini-tour in March 2020.
 If the pandemic allows, they’ll be back yet again in November 2020 to play at the East Hawaii Jazz and Blues Festival as well as at other events.
 Fingers crossed!